Incorporation of a company - Incorporation of a company

 After submission by the applicant of the request to set up an Online Branch, the information will be validated by the competent services.
 Then, the following steps will be carried out:

-- E-mail notice to the applicant acknowledging the receipt of the request by the competent services.
-The application will be assessed within 10 (ten) days of the completion of all formalities;
+(i) E-mail notice to the applicant acknowledging the receipt of the request by the competent services.
+The application will be assessed within 10 days of the completion of all formalities;

-- Automatic and electronic communication of the setting up of the branch to the central file of legal entities and codification of economic activity;
+(ii) Automatic and electronic communication of the setting up of the branch to the Central File of Legal Entities and codification of economic activity;

-- Communication to interested parties of the branch's social security identification number;
+(iv) Communication to interested parties of the branch's Social Security Identification Number (NISS);

 Step 3: Commencement of activity statement